Han Han

-Han Han (born September 23, 1982) is a Chinese best-selling author, professional rally driver, singer, creator of Party, One (App magazine) and China's most popular blogger.
-He has published seven novels to date, and is represented by the Hong Kong-based Peony Literary Agency.
-He is also involved in music production.
-In May 2010, Han Han was named one of the most influential people in the world by Time magazine.
-In September 2010, British magazine New Statesman listed Han Han at 48th place in the list of "The World's 50 Most Influential Figures 2010".
-In June 2010, Han Han was interviewed by CNN as China's rebel writer who has become the unofficial voice for his generation.
+Han Han (韩寒 (Hán Hán); born September 23, 1982) is a Chinese writer, rally driver, singer and filmmaker.
+He rose to fame in 1999, during his first year of high school, when he won first prize in the New Concept Writing Competition with his essay Seeing Ourselves in a Cup (杯中窥人).
+After dropping out of school, he pursued parallel careers in writing and motorsport, gaining wide influence through his popular blog in the late 2000s and early 2010s.
+Regarded as a poster boy for China’s young and rebellious post-80s, he was named to the Time 100 list in 2010, though his image was later clouded by ghostwriting allegations raised by Fang Zhouzi in 2012.
+Han made his directorial debut with The Continent (2014) and has since focused his career on filmmaking.

+Han was ranked 99th on the Forbes China Celebrity 100 list in 2005, 79th in 2006, 70th in 2007, 91st in 2008, 74th in 2010, 69th in 2011, 58th in 2012, 62nd in 2013, 71st in 2014, 52nd in 2015, 90th in 2017, and 20th in 2019.

-Early life and increasing prominence
+Early life

 Han's first essay, Unhappy Days (不快乐地混日子), was published when he was attending junior middle school.
 He was admitted to Shanghai's Song Jiang No. 2 High School (上海市松江二中) based on his sporting achievements.
 During his first year of high school (1999), Han won first prize in China's New Concept Writing Competition with his essay, Seeing Ourselves in a Cup (杯中窥人), on the Chinese national character.
 Failing seven subjects at the year-end examination, Han was retained for a year in school.
 This incident was reported in the media and ignited a heated debate on China's "quality education" (素质教育) policy, whether holistic or specialised learning should be implemented in schools, and other educational issues.
 Following another seven subject failure in the senior middle school second year examinations, Han quit school.